 - Room Use Request Forms

-Note: At this time, due to the COVID-19 pandemic, appointment-only public access to our campuses is limited to 9 a.m. to 3 p.m.
+Note: At this time, due to the COVID-19 pandemic, public access to our campuses is limited to 8 a.m. to 5 p.m, Monday through Friday.

-- Saturdays can be arranged with some restrictions; contact the technology center events assistant for more details.
+- Saturdays can be arranged with some restrictions; contact the facilities reservation assistant for more details.

 SDCOE and San Diego County districts may use the facility during normal business hours at no charge; additional room use fees are applied depending on the requesting entity.
 The third page of the reservation form for each campus has pricing based on room rates determined by the San Diego County Board of Education.